Is Divorce Harder than the Death of a Spouse?

 Apples to Oranges: Comparing Death and Divorce

 Without a doubt, divorce is one of the hardest things most people will ever deal with.
-In most cases, psychologists say that divorce can’t be compared to the death of a spouse because the dynamics are vastly different.
+The same goes for death.
+In most cases, psychologists say that divorce can’t be compared to the death of a spouse because the dynamics are vastly different and there isn’t one equal metric.

 What Makes Divorce So Different than Death?

+Let’s get into the differences.
 Unlike death, divorce is a willful decision made by one or both parties in a marriage.
-It’s often the result of one partner’s unhappiness, unfaithfulness or other issues.
+It’s often the result of one partner’s unhappiness, unfaithfulness, or a variety of other issues between both parties.
 A divorce marks the end of an unhappy relationship, while death doesn’t necessarily do that.

 The after-effects of both scenarios are different, too; many people experience an outpouring of support after the death of a spouse, but after a divorce, each divorcé is often left alone.
 While a widower or widow is expected to take time to grieve, many divorced men and women are told to “move on” and start over.